-Chemistry at Fredonia
+Chemistry Program at Fredonia

 The Fredonia Difference

 While some schools may just focus on classroom teaching and others focus on research, at Fredonia you will receive BOTH.
-Also, for all core courses in this program, students are required to take a national exam.
+Also, for all core courses in this program, Chemistry majors are required to take a national exam.
 Fredonia students consistently score higher on the exam than the national average.
 The program offers two tracks; one for students with second majors or minors in related disciplines, and one designed for students interested in graduate or professional schools.

 - Applied research and product development

 - Hazardous waste management